jcjohnson/fast-neural-style/doc/flags.md

 **Model options**:
 - `-model`: Path to a `.t7` model file from `train.lua`.
+- `-models`: A comma-separated list of models to use.
 - `-image_size`: Before being input to the network, images are resized so their longer side is this many pixels long.
 If 0 then use the original size of the image.